ocornut/imgui/docs/FAQ.md

 ### Q: How should I handle DPI in my application?

-The short answer is: obtain the desired DPI scale, load your fonts resized with that scale (always round down fonts size to nearest integer), and scale your Style structure accordingly using `style.ScaleAllSizes()`.
+The short answer is: obtain the desired DPI scale, load your fonts resized with that scale (always round down fonts size to the nearest integer), and scale your Style structure accordingly using `style.ScaleAllSizes()`.

 Your application may want to detect DPI change and reload the fonts and reset style between frames.